james-cranley/pdf-compress/README.md

 ## Why this works

-In figure-heavy scientific PDFs, a few pages can each be tens of MB because a plot of hundreds of thousands of cells is stored as vector geometry (millions of Bezier curves).
+In figure-heavy scientific PDFs, a few pages can each be tens of MB because a plot of hundreds of points is stored as vector geometry (millions of Bezier curves).
 Flattening those pages to a 300+ DPI raster collapses them dramatically with no visible quality loss at normal viewing/print sizes.
 Pages that are mostly text stay untouched, so their text remains selectable and crisp.